Phillip Terry: Marriages

 On July 21, 1942, at the Hidden Valley Ranch in Ventura County, California, he married film star Joan Crawford.
 They were divorced in 1946.
 Irving Wallace, Amy Wallace, David Wallechinsky, and Sylvia Wallace wrote in their book, The Intimate Sex Lives of Famous People:Despite her status as a single parent, in 1939 she [Crawford] began adoption proceedings for a baby girl, whom she named Joan Crawford, Jr. Months later, Joan changed the child's name to Christina...During [her marriage to Phillip Terry] she adopted a second child — a boy — and named him Phillip Terry, Jr. Following her 1946 divorce from Terry, she renamed the boy Christopher Crawford.

 Later years

 Terry never completely abandoned acting.
 During the 1950s, 1960s and early 1970s, he took on occasional movie roles.
 Some of his better B movies from this period include The Leech Woman (1960), with Grant Williams, and The Navy vs. the Night Monsters (1966), with Mamie Van Doren.
 Sometimes he would accept television roles and was in episodes of The Name of the Game and Police Woman.
-He also made five guest appearances on Perry Mason, including the role of murder victim Robert Doniger in the 1960 episode, "The Case of the Gallant Grafter", and he played Lawrence Kent in the 1961 episode, "The Case of the Resolute Reformer".
+He also made five guest appearances on Perry Mason, including the role of murder victim Robert Doniger in the 1960 episode, "The Case of the Gallant Grafter", and he played murderer Lawrence Kent in the 1961 episode, "The Case of the Resolute Reformer".